 Two new initiatives that the Center supported are programs addressing the question of expanding career opportunities for humanities Ph.D.s and exploring opportunities and possibilities in digital humanities research.

-Responding to the external reviewers’ praise of our interdisciplinary research groups, the faculty board approved three new groups: Digital Humanites; Modernities; and Critical Theory Reading Group, organized and led by graduate students.
+Responding to the external reviewers’ praise of our interdisciplinary research groups, the faculty board approved three new groups: Digital Humanities; Modernities; and the Graduate Students’ Critical Theory Group, organized and led by graduate students.